-Comba's CriticalPoint Class A 700MHz/800MHz single or dual band channelized Fiber DAS was designed
+Comba's CriticalPoint 700MHz/800MHz single or dual band channelized Fiber DAS was designed

 with public safety first responders in mind.
 Fully compliant with the IFC and NFPA (National Fire Protection Association),

-CriticalPoint's Fiber DAS supports up to 32 channels (700MHz and 800MHz) along with 2W (Remote Unit) of downlink power per band.
-The channelized uplink squelch and channelized uplink AGC functions ensure minimum interference to base stations and optimizes communications quality.
+CriticalPoint's Fiber DAS supports up to 32 channels (Class A) or 3 sub bands (Class B) along with 2W (Remote Unit) of downlink power per band.
+The channelized uplink squelch and channelized uplink AGC functions (Class A) ensure minimum interference to base stations and optimizes communications quality.

 It includes comprehensive alarming capabilities, which supports all NFPA and IFC required monitoring and alarming, and also provides local and SNMP based remote monitoring.
 The built-in signal generator and isolation testing function provide great convenience to system integrators during deployments.
 Finally, the unit can be ordered either AC or 48V DC powered, allowing for flexibility depending on the design of the system.